FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

-Connect to your flux account and download the SPAT Revolution, when you download the SPAT Revolution the plugins and the Ableton Live Tools for SPAT Revolution will be automatically installed as well.
+Connect to your flux account and download the SPAT Revolution, when you download the SPAT Revolution the plugins for SPAT Revolution will be automatically installed as well.

 <p>&nbsp;</p>